Continue with Facebook

 Read more about which factors affect your outlook with NMIBC.

-After that, you’ll start maintenance therapy — weekly BCG treatments for three weeks at three months, six months, and then every six months for up to three years.
+After that, you’ll likely start maintenance therapy — weekly BCG treatments for three weeks at three months, six months, and then every six months for up to three years.
 If BCG therapy causes serious side effects or isn’t available, your doctor might recommend intravesical chemotherapy.

 After treatment, you’ll need regular follow-ups with your healthcare team to monitor for signs of tumor recurrence.
 Most people are checked every three months for two years, then twice a year for three or four years, and finally once a year after that.

 If your cancer is high-grade and doesn’t respond to BCG therapy, it’s considered high-risk NMIBC, even if it was previously thought to be low risk.
 When this happens, your treatment options will likely change.
+If you are also intolerant to BCG because of a previous allergic reaction or another side effect, other treatment options may be offered to you.

 One common approach is radical cystectomy (surgery to remove the bladder) to help prevent the cancer from spreading.
 However, due to other health conditions or personal reasons, not everyone can have this surgery.
 New immunotherapy and drug options have been approved to treat some cases of BCG-unresponsive cancer.
-Clinical trials, which look at the safety and effectiveness of new drugs in humans, are also testing other types of treatments.
-Talk to your urology team about the best options for you, including whether a clinical trial might be a good fit.

 Get updates directly to your inbox.